 \section{Behavioral Analysis}

-Our analysis starts from two complementary views of the data.
-The first is the \emph{composed} \stix{} dataset, which aggregates multiple public CTI collections (including \mitre{} \attack{} Enterprise, CAPEC, DigitalSide, AlienVault OTX, and EclecticIQ).
-The second is the \mitre{} \attack{} Enterprise bundle itself, i.e., the official knowledge base maintained by \mitre{} for the Enterprise domain, serialized as \stix{}~2.x objects and periodically updated.
-It is important to distinguish the roles of these components. \stix{} is a generic interchange format that defines object types and relationship structures for CTI. \attack{} is a behavioral knowledge base that organizes tactics, techniques, intrusion sets, campaigns, malware, and tools.
-The Enterprise bundle is one concrete \stix{} export of this knowledge base.
-The composed dataset broadens this export by incorporating additional \stix{} feeds that follow the same data model.
+Our analysis begins from two complementary perspectives.
+The first is the \emph{composed} \stix{} dataset, which aggregates several public CTI collections (\mitre{} \attack{} Enterprise, CAPEC, DigitalSide, AlienVault OTX, and EclecticIQ).
+The second is the \mitre{} \attack{} Enterprise bundle itself, maintained as the official knowledge base for the Enterprise domain and serialized as \stix{}~2.x objects.

+This distinction is crucial. \stix{} serves as a generic interchange format that defines object types and relationship structures for CTI, while \attack{} is a behavioral knowledge base that organizes tactics, techniques, intrusion sets, campaigns, malware, and tools.
+The Enterprise bundle is a concrete \stix{} export of this knowledge base, while the composed dataset extends this export with additional feeds that follow the same data model.
-We first executed the whole processing pipeline on the composed dataset by parsing all bundles, deduplicating objects, constructing a typed graph, deriving campaign-technique vectors, and computing coverage, overlap, and clustering statistics across sources.
-The additional feeds increase breadth and redundancy by contributing more objects, including indicators and malware families.
-However, their campaign and intrusion-set descriptions are typically shorter and less structured than those found in \mitre{} \attack{} Enterprise.
-As a result, while emulation scenarios can be synthesized from non-\mitre{} sources, the resulting procedures are often weakly specified due to missing operational detail and environmental context.

-Consistent with prior work on CTI quality, we confirm that, beyond the well-documented issues of sparsity, incompleteness, and inconsistency, most \stix{}-encoded artifacts lack the semantic and procedural structure required for emulation based solely on them.
-Campaign objects in particular contain limited procedural information, do not fully document the incident, and rarely describe the target environment or preconditions.
-These aspects must be inferred from narrative descriptions rather than from machine-actionable fields, which constrains the degree of automation that can be achieved.
-For emulation purposes, both the composed dataset and the Enterprise bundle suffer from the same structural limitation: \stix{} does not define a dedicated procedure object with explicit ordering, preconditions, and environment bindings, and none of the sources in our corpus introduces such a construct as a custom extension.